 D. TRUE/FALSE: (8 points) Decide whether each statement is true or false based on what you have read in the text.
-Justify each answer in 1-2 sentences, using your own words and not copying more than three consecutive words from the text.
+Justify each answer in 1-2 sentences, using your own words and not copying more than three consecutive words from the text .
 1 Utilitarianism and Empire examines the response of Utilitarianism in the past to such topics as race and colonization.
-2 According to Rosen, Bentham believed in a slow move toward emancipation in order to avoid an even more precarious situation for freed slaves.
+2 According to Rosen, Bentham believed in a slow move toward emancipation in order to avoid an even more precarious situation for freed slaves. even more precurious situation for freed slaves.
 3 Pitts demonstrates some of the differences in the thinking of Bentham and Mill, the former embracing a more imperialistic position.
-4 Half of the essays in Utilitarianism and Empire are dedicated to J. S. Mill and his racist tendencies.
+4 Half of the access in Utilitarianism and Empire are dedicated to L.S.
+Mill and his regist tendencies 4 Half of the essays in Utilitarianism and Empire are dedicated to J. S. Mill and his racist tendencies.
 E. SHORT ANSWER: Answer the following question in 1-2 sentences.
 (2 points) What type of text is this?
 Describe one feature that is specific to this text type.